abogoyavlensky/keymap/README.md

 In current instruction we will get keybindings look like in preview, but you could change any of them on your own using current example.*

-# Setup instruction
+# Setup instruction for Linux

 ## Requirements

 * Ubuntu 18.04
 * GNOME Tweaks
 * AutoKey
-* Russian layout set first

 *Tested on [Pop!_OS](https://system76.com/pop) (based on Ubuntu 18.04).
 But also should work on clean Ubuntu 18.04 the same way.*